 BSc Minor Coordinator

-This minor aims to attract WUR students of the BSc programmes International Development Studies (BIN), International land and water management (BIL), and Environmental Science (BES), but will also be interesting for BSc and MSc students in Communication and Life Sciences (BCL), Forest and Nature Conservation (BBN), International Development (MID & MDR), and other Geography, Ecology, and Landscape students.
-Both Dutch and international students are welcome.
+This minor aims to attract BSc students in International land and water management (BIL), Environmental Science (BES) and International Development Studies (BIN), and will also be interesting for those in Communication and Life Sciences (BCL), Forest and Nature Conservation (BBN), and other programmes in geography, climate, land use, and policy/politics.
+MSc students in cognate areas will also benefit.
+External students both Dutch and international are welcome.